-The pioneer in fruit growers was undeniably Henrik Åkesson and still the Åkesson family is the owner of what was once called the "Musteriet".
-The fact that fruit cultivation fits so well here is about the climate conditions.
-The flowering of the fruit trees is held back by the proximity to the cold sea in the spring and the long gentle fall makes the maturity long.
+The pioneer in fruit growing circles was undeniably Henrik Åkesson and the Åkesson family is still the owner of what was once called the "Temple".
+That fruit growing fits so well here is about the climatic conditions.
+The flowering of fruit trees is held back by the proximity to the cold sea in the springs and the long mild autumns make the ripening period long.

 Along the way out to Karakås lies, mainly east of the road, a number of larger villas, some farms and so, as a point on the whole, the Musteriet with factory and shop.
 The Äpplet house with popular restaurant Kärnhuset attracts many visitors.
 Here is everything that is worth knowing about fruit and fruit growing.
 All apple varieties in a well-kept demonstration garden are like a living library.

 The Äpplet's house is arranged cider tests, the apple's history is shown, held lectures and invited to music entertainment.
 To the west of Karakås lies the famous arboretum of Kiviks Äsperöd.
 The nearest major city with service such as school, retirement homes, shops etc. is Ahus, one and a half kilometers north.